EPCCed/safe-docs/docs/safe-for-users.md

 4. Click "Login"
 5. You are now on the Main Page and here you can see Menus along the top which give access to SAFE functionality

+### <a id="inst-id"></a> How to use institutional login

+If your home institution provides a single-sign-on system you may be able to link this to your SAFE account and use this to log into the SAFE instead of a SAFE specific password

+#### <a id="link-inst-id"></a> How to link your Institutional identity to your SAFE account

+1. Log into the SAFE
+2. Go to the Menu "Your details" "Register Identities" "Register institutional ID"
+3. Select your organisation (most academic institutions should be available)
+4. Log into your institution

+You should be redirected back to the SAFE with an "Identity registered" message.

+If you get a "No remote identity" message then your home institution may not be releasing any identifying information to the SAFE.
+You may be able to resolve this by contacting your local IT support.

+Once your identity is linked you will be able to use it instead of the SAFE specific password.

+#### <a id="use-inst-id"></a> How to use your Institutional Identity to log into SAFE
+1. From the login page select "Login with institutional credentials"
+2. Select your organisation
+3. Log into your institution

+You should be redirected back to the SAFE.

 ### <a id="2fac"></a> How to turn on 2-factor authentication to SAFE